 ETS Test Link (psychological measures): The ETS includes a database of over 25,000 tests that were created by other authors.
 The website includes information on standardized tests and research instruments.
 Tests from the United States and other countries, such as Canada, Great Britain and Australia, are included.

 Evidence Based Review of Moderate to Severe Acquired Brain Injury (outcome measures chapter): The Evidence-Based Review of Moderate To Severe Acquired Brain Injury provides an evidence-based review of acquired brain injury rehabilitation literature.
-Current literature is synthesized into a free, utilizable format that can be downloaded from the site.
+Current literature is synthesized into a free, utilizable format.

 Evidence Based Review of Stroke Rehabilitation (outcome measures chapter):The Evidence Based Review of Stroke Rehabilitation provides in-depth reviews of literature relevant for stroke rehabilitation.
 The website makes recommendations for stroke rehabilitation based on the strength of the literature.
 Information is free and can easily be downloaded from the website.

 Geriatric Assessment Tool Kit: The University of Missouri School of Health Professions Department of Physical Therapy website has a number of instruments available for download.
 Instruments are briefly summarized and can be used to assess older individuals undergoing rehabilitation.